 Norfolk, VA, USA

 Hydrographic Society of America

 Fonseca, Luciano and Calder, Brian, "Clustering Acoustic Backscatter in the Angular Response Space" (2007).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 384.